joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

 <div class="info-block info">
     <p>
     <b>Info</b>  &rarr; When doing the original research on NeuralHash, all of the espresso files were plain JSON.
-This is true for any of the older models like pet classifier, sound classifier, etc. The newer espresso models in `CoreSceneUnderstanding.framework` use a different format entirely: a custom `pbze` header followed by an LZFSE compressed payload.<br>
+This is true for any of the older models like pet classifier, sound classifier, etc. The newer espresso models in <code class="language-text">CoreSceneUnderstanding.framework</code> use a different format entirely: a custom <code class="language-text">pbze</code> header followed by an LZFSE compressed payload.<br>
     </p>
 </div>